silent-code/FollowMe-Project/writeup/writeup.md

 ![alt text][image7]

 ### Network Architecture
-#### 1. The first objective was to run the forward_kinematics demo and evaluate the kr210.urdf file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.
+#### 1. One of the primary goals of the project was to design and implemet a fully convolutional neural net.

-The following annotated image shows the relevant DH parameters, joint angle directions and coordinate system axes.
+The fundamental concept is to train the network to label every pixel in an input image.
+The process labeling all pixes is called image segmentation.
+To do effective image segmentation, the network must first encode the image by learning a seriews of filters.
+Thus the convolutional stages of the network are used to learn image features by increasing the filter space. .The following table shows the network architecture.
+As can image shows the relevant DH parameters, joint angle directions and coordinate system axes.

-![alt text][image2]
+![alt text][image8]

 The DH table is shown next and is derived according the DH rules.
 Once the robot diagram is correctly annotated, the DH table follows in a straight forward manner.
 Note that one has to accound for the differences between the DH rules and the urdf file specification.
 This was a little difficult to grasp at first, but carefully following the lesson description was helpful.